Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Conclusions

-Finally, we should also point out that the present scheme is generic for qubit coherence manipulation through the tunable phase of the cross-correlation in the system-reservoir coupling, as long as the spectral density has the form of Eq.~(\ref{Gamma}).
-Besides the example of the double dot setup through the Rashba SO coupling specified in this Letter, any other system which has the property of \Eq{Gamma} with a simple tunable phase in the cross-correlation can be a good candidate for a reliable qubit in large-scale quantum IC.
+In summary, we have demonstrated a novel method via the spin-orbit interaction for the precision control of quantum coherence in solid-state double-dot nanostructures.
+By solving the exact master equation of the double dot system, we show that the perfect coherent charge state between the two dots, $\frac{1}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$, can be developed without requiring a turnable inter-dot coupling.
+The coherence phase $\phi$ between the two dot charge states is just the phase in the cross-correlation of the dot-lead coupling, induced by Rashaba SO interaction which can be tuned by a perpendicular gate voltage.
+Through investigating the effects of temperature and finite band width of the lead, we show that the present scheme is experimentally reliable.
+Also, the simplicity of precision coherence controls in such a method may make it very promising for the further development of large-scale quantum integrated circuits in nanostructures.

-In summary, we have demonstrated a novel scheme via the cross-correlation to manipulate the coherence of solid-state charge qubit in a parallel double-dot nanostructure.
-By solving the exact master equation of the double dot system, we show that the perfect two charge coherent state, $\frac{1}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$, can be developed without requiring a turnable inter-dot coupling.
-The coherence phase $\phi$ between the two charge states is just the phase in the cross-correlation of the dot-lead coupling which can be easily tuned through, for example, the Rashba SO interaction.
-This greatly simplifies the current technology for coherence manipulation of qubits in nanostructures.
-Through investigating the effects of temperature and finite band width of the lead, we show that the present scheme is experimentally very reliable.
-Also, the simplicity of precision coherence controls in such scheme makes it very promising for large-scale quantum integrated circuits in nanostructures.
+Finally, we should also point out that the present method is generic for coherence control in nanostructures through the tunable phase of the cross-correlation in the system-reservoir coupling, as long as the spectral density has the form of Eq.~(\ref{Gamma}).
+Besides the example of the double dot setup through the Rashba SO coupling specified in this article, any other system which has the property of \Eq{Gamma} with a simple tunable phase in the cross-correlation can become a good candidate for reliable coherence control.

-\acknowledgments Support from the NNSF of China (10904029 and 10905014), the ZJNSF of China (Y6090345), and the NSC of ROC (NSC-99-2112-M-006-008-MY3) are acknowledged.
-We also thank the support from the National Center for Theoretical Science of ROC.
+\acknowledgments Support from HNUEYT, the NNSF of China (10904029 and 111274085), the ZJNSF of China (Y6090345), the National Center for Theoretical Science of ROC and the NSC of ROC (NSC-99-2112-M-006-008-MY3) are acknowledged.